 CAUSE OF ACTION: Garner Environmental Services, Inc. has filed suit against Enron Pipeline Company and Enron Operation Services Corp. based on the March 15, 1995 contract between Garner and Enron Pipeline Company, claiming that on June 16, 1999, Garner received notice that the contract would be administered by Enron Operation (sic) Services Corporation.
 Garner is alleging claims on open account and for breach of contract.
 Garner seeks specified damages of $7,350,231.94, interest, and attorney's fees.
 Answer filed November 27, 2000.
 Transredes has agreed to indemnify Transwestern.

+12. Transwestern Pipeline Company v.
+Oasis Dairy Farms, Inc. Cause No. CV-01-247, In the 5th Judicial District Court of Chaves County, New Mexico (filed April 19,2001) (served April 23, 2001) (Lawner/Litigation unit- White)(Kyle) NEW ITEM

+CAUSE OF ACTION: Transwestern filed its complaint for breach of contract and for debt and money due in the amount of $20,727.68, plus interest, attorneys' fees and costs.
+The complaint is based upon Oasis' failure to pay for natural gas sold and delivered by Transwestern.

+STATUS: The answer is due May 23, 2001.

 h:/esellers/reports/mo-rpt